codenamephp/chef.cookbook.dev/README.md

 ```

 ## Recipes
+The recipes are just shortcuts for simple use cases so the tools can be installed e.g. with the chef server gui.
+For more complex use cases the resources
+should be used.

 ### Default
 The default cookbook (as stated multiple times) is a No-Op.
 Pick and choose the tools you want via the recipes.

 ### Chrome
 Adds the google apt repository and installs [Google Chrome][chrome_url] from package.
-This recipe is now deprecated.
-Use the resource instead.

 ### DNSMasq
+This recipe is deprecated.

 Purges the [Avahi Deamon][avahi_url] which is installed at least on Ubuntu and tends to occupy ports.
 Also the [resolver Cookbook][resolver_url]
 is used to add localhost, [Google DNS][google_dns_url] and `10.0.2.3` which is needed in [VirtualBox][virutalbox_url] for network operations to work.
 The IPs can be overridden/added to via the attributes.